The Ho Chi Minh Trail: Then and Now (Part 1)

 Laos was the most direct route from the north to the south of Vietnam.
 There were no US ground soldiers stationed there, and the area was flatter and more densely covered in forest and jungle.

-map of US attacks in Vietnam
+map of US strikes in Vietnam on the Ho Chi Minh Trail in Laos

-detailed map of the Ho Chi Minh Trail
+detailed map of the Ho Chi Minh Trail in Laos

-an iconic photo of North Vietnamese Army (NVA) troops passing through the Tha Me area
+an iconic photo of North Vietnamese Army (NVA) troops passing through the Tha Me area on the Ho Chi Minh Trail in Laos

-cliff in the Tha Me area
+cliff in the Tha Me area on the Ho Chi Minh Trail in Laos

 You can ride your motorbike bike to the same location.
 The rock ledge is scared by bomb impacts.

-the Phu La Nic Pass
+the Phu La Nic Pass on the Ho Chi Minh Trail in Laos

 Jets, Trucks and Tanks